Skip to main content

 result = generate_html(prompt, prompt_template)

 This HTML is logged to Weave and automatically displayed in the UI.
-Clicking the file_name.html cell in the table opens it in full screen.
+Click the file_name.html cell in the table to open it in full screen.
 You can also download the raw .html file.

 The Content API handles media objects in Weave.
-It allows you to import content into Weave as base64 data, file paths, raw bytes, or text.
+Use it when you need more control than the previous annotation-based examples provide.
+For example, when you want to import content from base64 data, custom byte buffers, or text, or when you need to attach custom metadata.
+It lets you import content into Weave as base64 data, file paths, raw bytes, or text.

 The Content API is only available in Python.